Key Symptoms, Causes, and Treatment of IBS

 Don’t ignore your gut feelings—literally.
 If something feels off, consult a healthcare professional who understands IBS and can guide you through a tailored management plan.

-Also Read; Managing Irritable Bowel Syndrome: A Holistic Approach with Diet, Lifestyle, and Medicines
+Also Read: Managing Irritable Bowel Syndrome: A Holistic Approach with Diet, Lifestyle, and Medicines

 Final Thoughts